 - Check Yourself: Self-assessment is an important tool in determining your current food safety culture and identifying gaps that may pose problems in an independent audit, such as gaps in detecting physical contaminants.
 You can conduct your own pre-audit assessment or bring in a third-party consultant.
 Keep in mind that regular internal audits are expected of companies that are certified to the Standard.

-- Find Your Auditor: BRC provides a list of certified bodies who conduct BRC audits.
+- Find Your Auditor: BRCGS provides a list of certified bodies who conduct BRCGS audits.
 Choose one that seems to be a good fit for your organization.
 Pricing information should be available from the independent certification body.

 - Timing is Everything: Once you’ve selected a particular certification body, you need to set a mutually agreeable date for the audit itself, which typically takes place over two or three days.
 When agreeing to a date, make sure it’s an optimal time for your operation, based on the time of year, what’s running on your line, and which employees need to be present.
 Also keep in mind that re-audits take place either six months or a year after you receive your certification score.